rajathongal/DSA-CPP/oops/readme.md

 - Also called as virtual inheritence.
 - Used to prevent multiple instances of a base class in diamond problem scenarios.
 - This is specific to C++.

+## Friend keyword

+- Friend is keyword in C++ that is used to share the information of a class that was previously hidden.
+- For example, the private members of a class are hidden from every other class and cannot be modified except through getters or setters member functions.
+Similarly, the protected members are hidden from all classes other than its children classes.

+### usage of friend keyword

+- Although information hiding is encouraged because it prevents unwanted bugs in a program there are cases where two classes need to frequently interact with each other.
+- In such a scenario, one of the classes declares another to be its friend.
+- The class declaring the friendship can now make all of its data available to its friend.